MetaMask/SIPs/SIPS/sip-29.md

   // Human-friendly name of the asset unit.
   name: string;

-  // Ticker of the asset unit.
+  // Ticker symbol of the asset unit.
-  ticker: string;
+  symbol: string;

   // Number of decimals of the asset unit.
   decimals: number;